ABorrel/chemmaps-InterPred-Bodymap/README.md

 - add descriptor scaling in a table
 - protect page admin with a password
 - Add option to not upload chemical in the DB as interpred
+- merge VM_prod and check path server
+- change page head to have the name of the tool in it